 On June 4–6, the Celebrate Water Summit will conclude a full year of celebration and education around the topic of water of Door County.
 The 3-day summit is held at the Landmark Resort in Egg Harbor and will feature a keynote speaker, educational sessions, and field trips.
 Find all the events and information on the website.

 A Door County favorite is being restored with the completion of a new Eagle Tower in Peninsula State Park.
 When the old Eagle Tower observation tower was deemed unsafe and had to be dismantled in 2015, it was the end of a cherished tradition for many Door County visitors.

 Fortunately, the funds and approvals for a new tower are now complete, and the plan is set to open to the public in late summer.
 The new tower will be 60-feet tall and have an 850-foot ramp traveling through the trees and canopy to provide additional viewpoints and make the observation deck more accessible.

 The Northern Sky Theater, a theater located in Peninsula State Park, is getting a new campus at the corner of A and F in Fish Creek.
-Since 1970, performances have always been seasonal because they take place at an outdoor theater, but with this new two-building campus, year-round performances will be possible.
+Since 1970, performances have always been seasonal because they take place at an outdoor theater.
+While they will continue to have their summer repertory musicals at Peninsula State Park's Amphitheater, this new two-building campus will make year-round performances possible.
 One building will be used for production and storage, and the other will have offices and an indoor theater to seat 250 people.
 The premiere performance is planned for fall 2019.